jurf/jurf.github.io/_posts/2017-04-18-if-gnome-sucks-youre-using-it-wrong.md

 ---
 layout: post
-title: Gnome Doesn’t Suck, You’re Using It Wrong
+title: Gnome Doesn’t Suck, You’re Just Using It Wrong
 ---

 (I know, click-bait title, couldn't resist.)

 Ever since Ubuntu announced that they're [switching to GNOME][0] as their default desktop environment, online discussions about it have exploded.
-I thought this extra publicity would do GNOME good but the most frequent comments I see are 'the default settings suck, they should be this way' or 'why don't they add `<x>`, it's so obvious!', and of course 'GNOME is focused on touch, that's why it sucks'.
+I thought this extra publicity would do GNOME good but the most frequent comments I see are 'the default settings _suck_, they should be this way' or 'why don't they add `x`, it's so obvious!', and of course 'GNOME is focused on touch, that's why it sucks'.
 Please let me clear things up a little.

 I feel ya
 ---------